ljhan/ljhanOldBlog/_posts/2016-12-21-big-moo-big-ideas.md

 - There are several types of interactive shapes in our scene:
 	>1. a loopy, morphing overhead "sun" shape that continuously plays a looping track
     >2. several linked geometric shapes playing samples that are controlled by a central shape that acts like a switch
-    >3. other spinning geometric shapes that play
+    >3. other spinning geometric shapes that play and pause music
+    >4. orbiting stars to add visual interest and contribute to the space theme
+    >5. a cat and a dog (that meow and bark, respectively, when you look at them)
+    >6. lots of random food items, many of which use textures (cos we had free time and wanted to make goofy items floating in space) - how many can you spot?

 Overall, I was blown away by how much A-Frame streamlines the process of creating a VR experience!
-I've taken a computer graphics course

-<a href=“https://devpost.com/software/big-moo-big-ideas” target=“_blank”></a>
-<a href=“https://gmnicke2.github.io/big-moo-big-ideas/” target=“_blank”></a>
+I've taken a computer graphics course in which we had to code even the simples shapes from scratch in WebGL, no libraries or anything.
+We really appreciated that A-Frame handles the camera, shading, basic geometries, clicks, converting between normal and VR views.
+Our project was just one html document - pure magic.
+This was the smoothest, most stress-free hack I've ever done!

+Try <a href=“https://gmnicke2.github.io/big-moo-big-ideas/” target=“_blank”>Big Moo, Big Ideas</a> for yourself on either web or mobile!
+(Source code here)  We'd love to hear what you think.
+Of course, this hack shouldn't be taken terribly "seriously" (as you might be able to tell from our <a href=“https://devpost.com/software/big-moo-big-ideas” target=“_blank”>Devpost submission</a>), but we had so much fun over the weekend creating it!
+Working on a cool (stress-free) project with a good friend one weekend - what more could you ask for in a hackathon?